 - Helping put monitoring and evaluation tools in place

 - Helping design effective communications channels with (potential) donors

 - Strong writing skills and fluency in English

 - A passion for the work the Living Music Foundation is doing

 - A strong desire to learn a great deal!

 WHERE YOU’LL STAY

-During your internship you will be provided with the opportunity to stay with a local family!
-This homestay arrangement is the best way to get to know the community you will be living in for 2-4 months.
+During your internship you will be provided with the opportunity to stay in a local guesthouse or with a local family!
+A homestay arrangement is a good way to get to know the community you will be living in for 2-4 months.
 Plus, you won’t have to miss that family feeling while you are away from home.
 A home stay allows you to be immersed in the local culture and have guidance and support during your stay.
-(If requested, we can also provide alternative accommodation options at a hostel or apartment.
-Fees will vary.)

 Your host family will provide you with access to safe drinking water and a private bedroom.
 You will join the family for breakfast and dinner (lunch will be had with the LMF staff).
 Please let us know in advance if you have any dietary requests or restrictions.

 Host families will treat you like family, inviting you on family outings and getting to know you.